-Senior Management and the Compliance Department of the BoC Group Entity must be advised immediately of any potential violations relating to sanctions.
-Where deemed necessary, the BoC Group Entity's Compliance Department must inform immediately the Chief Compliance Officer and the Bank's AMLCO.
+Senior Management and the Compliance Department of the Group Entity must be advised immediately of any potential violations relating to sanctions.
+Where deemed necessary the Group Entity's Compliance Department must inform immediately the Chief Compliance Officer and the Bank's AMLCO.

-Reporting is encouraged via written policies/procedures maintained by each BoC Group Entity.
-No employee is punished for reporting a perceived violation or concern, and no person in a position of authority is otherwise discouraging reporting.
-Further, each BoC Group Entity ensures that reporting is treated as a positive event in performance reviews.
+Reporting should be encouraged via written policies/procedures maintained by each Group Entity.
+No employee should be punished for reporting a perceived violation or concern, and no person in a position of authority should otherwise discourage reporting.
+Further, each Group Entity should ensure that reporting is treated as a positive event in performance reviews.

-The Compliance Division, upon receiving a report, conducts an appropriate internal review and records its findings, as per the set procedures.
-The Chief Compliance Officer instructs the responsible business unit to freeze funds or an account pending the outcome of the review.
-When the Compliance Division finds indications of a violation of sanctions or other laws, in addition to violation of the Policy, it coordinates with the Legal Department and Senior Management to determine an appropriate response.
+The Compliance Division, upon receiving a report, will conduct an appropriate internal review and record its findings, as per the set procedures.
+The Chief Compliance Officer may instruct the responsible business unit to freeze funds or an account pending the outcome of the review.
+Where the Compliance Division finds indications of a violation of sanctions or other laws, in addition to violation of the Policy, it will coordinate with the Legal Department and Senior Management to determine an appropriate response.

-Where appropriate, the Compliance Division, in coordination with the AMLCO and legal counsel, reports potential violations of U.S. sanctions rules by the Group or its Entities to OFAC as part of a "voluntary disclosure".
+Where appropriate, the Compliance Division, in coordination with the AMLCO and legal counsel, may report potential violations of U.S. sanctions rules by the Group or its Entities to OFAC as part of a "voluntary disclosure".
 In certain cases, the Compliance Division may choose to report activity related to parties where secondary sanctions apply, but there is no U.S. jurisdiction.